neow3j/neow3j-docs/docs/neo-n3/faq.md

 ##### How does the node validate a witness check when I only use read invocations?

-When invoking methodds with `invokefunction` or `invokescript` RPCs, calls to `checkWitness` return true as long as the correct signers (with the correct scope) are attached in the request.
+When invoking methods with `invokefunction` or `invokescript` RPCs, calls to `checkWitness` return true as long as the correct signers (with the correct scope) are attached in the request.

 ### Devpack - Smart Contract Development